This browser is outdated. Please switch to a different browser to be able to use our website to the full extent.

 A global automation organization designed to support customers wherever they are

-Consulting for the automation of individual process steps or the entire material flow
+Consultancy service for automating individual process steps or the entire material flow

 Protecting the environment

 Against the background of climate change, social and political developments are putting the automotive industry under immense pressure to change.
 CO₂ taxes and emissions trading are forcing manufacturers to act.
-On the one hand, they must increasingly develop alternative forms of drive such as electric and hybrid vehicles, and on the other hand, they must establish climate-neutral supply chains and production processes.
+Not only must they increasingly develop alternative forms of drive such as electric and hybrid vehicles, but they also need to establish climate-neutral supply chains and production processes.

 The calculation is now very simple: CO₂ emissions cost money, CO₂ reduction saves money.
-In addition to raw material extraction and material production, the focus is on in-house intralogistics.
-If forklifts and warehouse equipment are consistently converted to modern electric drives or fuel cell technology, there is enormous potential for savings.
-As a pioneer in the fields of electrification, lithium-ion drive and fuel cell technology, Linde Material Handling offers numerous innovative solutions for a better CO₂ balance.
-Furthermore, the use of HVO fuel in diesel forklifts from Linde MH enables an immediate reduction in CO₂ emissions.
-HVO stands for Hydrotreated Vegetable Oil and is produced entirely from renewable raw materials such as waste and residual materials, which significantly improves the environmental footprint.
+In addition to raw material extraction and material production, the emissions linked to internal intralogistics are increasingly becoming the target of reduction measures.
+If forklifts and warehouse equipment are converted to modern electric drives or As a pioneer in the fields of electrification, lithium-ion drive and fuel cell technology, there is enormous potential for savings.
+Linde Material Handling offers numerous innovative solutions for a better carbon balance.
+Furthermore, the use of HVO fuel in diesel forklift trucks from Linde MH enables an immediate reduction in CO₂ emissions.
+HVO stands for hydrotreated vegetable oil and is produced entirely from renewable raw materials such as waste and residual materials, which significantly improves the environmental footprint.
 In view of stricter regulations for CO₂ emissions, switching to HVO can be a sensible transition technology towards electrification.

-In order to establish climate-friendly supply chains, automotive manufacturers are also constantly looking for partner companies that, for their part, manufacture in an environmentally friendly manner and disclose the ecological balance of their own production.
+In order to establish climate-friendly supply chains, automotive manufacturers are also constantly looking for partner companies who manufacture their products in an environmentally friendly manner and disclose the ecological balance of their own production operations.
 In Linde Material Handling, they find a sustainable and transparent partner.

-• Wide range of electric forklifts and vehicles with electric drive
+• Wide range of electric forklifts and trucks with electric drive

-• Linde MH as innovation driver in lithium-ion technology
+• Linde MH as an innovation driver with lithium-ion technology

 • Fuel cell technology from Linde Material Handling